v-kaarti/competitive-programming-icpc/README.md

 # competitive-programming-icpc
-Template and Algorithms for CP / Practice ICPC Problems
+Template and algorithms for CP/practice ICPC problems

 Hi there! 🚧 This repo is under construction 👷‍♂️